civiccc/dock/README.md

 #### `pull_latest`

 Specifies whether Docker should always attempt to pull the latest version of an image/tag to ensure it is up to date.
-Default is `true`.
+Default is `false`.

 ```bash
 pull_latest true